amanzi/amanzi/doc/input_spec/AmanziNativeSpecV4.rst

   It can be used to obtain pressure field which is consistent with the boundary conditions.
   Default is empty list.

-  * `"method`" [string] is a placeholder for different initilization methods.
+  * `"method`" [string] is a placeholder for different initialization methods.
 Now, the only available option is `"saturated solver`" which lead to solving a Darcy problem.

   * `"linear solver`" [string] refers to a solver sublist of the list `"Solvers`".